Choosing the right Korean sunscreen

 - Soothers: Centella asiatica, madecassoside, aloe for sensitive or irritated skin.

-- Antioxidants: Niacinamide, green tea, vitamin E to help defend against environmental stressors.
+- Antioxidants: Niacinamide, green tea, vitamin E for extra environmental support.

 - Nourishing extracts: Rice, probiotics to support the skin barrier and a smooth finish.